kejunxia/AndroidMvc/documents/sites/Site-MarkDown.md

     - __onOrientationChanged(int lastOrientation, int currentOrientation):__ When app rotated
     - __onPushingToBackStack():__ When current page is pushed into back stack and navigate to next page
     - __onPoppedOutToFront():__ When last page is becomes the top page on backwards navigation
-  - Manage navigation by NavigationController which is also testable
+  - Manage navigation by NavigationManager which is also testable
   - Event driven views
   - [Dependency injection to make mock easy](https://github.com/kejunxia/AndroidMvc/tree/master/library/poke)
   - Optimized memory consumption.
 Since most data are abstracted out to models, fragments are much leaner.
 When fragments are pushed to back stack, AndroidMvc will release controllers the fragments hold.
 Therefore most of the memory used by the models of the controllers will be freed.
 When the fragments are popped out of the back stack, AndroidMvc will resume the models of their controllers automatically.